 To help ensure that waterfront areas grow in an environmentally sound and economically prosperous manner, CZM works with coastal communities on harbor planning efforts.
 CZM also encourages the creation or expansion of water-dependent facilities in developed port and harbor areas.
 This approach maximizes the value of these developed ports and ensures that businesses that require close proximity to harbors, such as shipping and fishing facilities, remain viable.

-This web page discusses CZM’s regulatory responsibilities in harbor planning, focusing on state-approved Municipal Harbor Plans (MHPs) and Designated Port Area (DPA) Master Plans.
+This web page discusses CZM’s responsibilities in harbor planning, focusing on state-approved Municipal Harbor Plans (MHPs) and Designated Port Area (DPA) Master Plans.
 It also provides links to other selected local harbor planning initiatives.

 For other information and materials related to port and harbor planning, see:

-- Regulatory Decisions on MHPs and DPAs for links to copies of these decisions (including any renewals, amendments, and clarifications to the plans), and links to the MHPs and DPA Master Plans when available on municipal websites.
+- Decisions on MHPs and DPAs for links to copies of these decisions (including any renewals, amendments, and clarifications to the plans), and links to the MHPs and DPA Master Plans when available on municipal websites.

 - Designated Port Areas for CZM's efforts in DPA planning and implementation and links to official boundary maps of the 10 DPAs in Massachusetts.